arch8s/spring-2022/5.ADRs/ADR-007-hybrid-architecture.md

 **Negative:**

-- Serverless would limit us in technical decisions, like
-- Databases used by serverless
+- Serverless would limit us in technical decisions, like databases used by serverless
 - Cold-boot latency
 - JSON for communication
 - Technology stack will be from variety of programming languages, supported by cloud provider.
 - We need to define "the margin call" costs for using serverless

 **Risks:**